jm218/soc-lab-elastic-lab/README.md

 > **Analyst Workflow Note:**
-> These views give the SOC analyst possible info needed to triage and escalate the alert:
+> These views give the SOC analyst the information needed:
 > - Device IP
 > - Hostname
 > - User account
 > - Command line
 > - Process tree
 > - Related logs
-> - Process.Pid and Process.parent.Pid
+> - Process ID and Parent Process ID
 > Together, these fields form the starting point for a Tier 1 → Tier 2 escalation and help determine whether the activity is benign, suspicious, or malicious.